joshisworking/fine-recovery-webapp/README.md

 This project is a work in progress, aiming to create a Simulated Fine Recovery System for managing court fines and payments.
 It simulates the process of tracking and recovering fines for different subjects (individuals or entities) within various courthouses.

-**Note**: The frontend part of the application has not yet been completed.

 ## Technologies Used

 - Backend: Node.js, Express.js